WebOrigami/docs/src/content/framework/intro2.md

 Graph Origami _treats all graphs exactly the same way_.
 Whatever you can do to a graph of files you can do to a graph of data, and vice versa.
 For example, while many web servers let you browse through files, Graph Origami lets you also browse into data files.

-<span class="tutorialStep"></span> In the address bar, navigate to `/src/team.yaml` to see the team data.
-Now add a trailing slash to that address, so that it reads `/src/team.yaml/`.
+<span class="tutorialStep"></span> In the address bar, navigate to `team.yaml` to see the team data.
+Now add a trailing slash to that address, so that it ends in `team.yaml/`.

 The browser will show an index page for the top level of the team data.
 You can browse into the data for the team members.
-For example, `/src/team.yaml/0/name` will show the name of the first team member.
+For example, `team.yaml/0/name` will show the name of the first team member.

 You can also explore data files with graph tools like the `.svg` tool you used above.

-<span class="tutorialStep"></span> Navigate to `/src/team.yaml/0/.svg` to view the graph of the data for just the first team member.
+<span class="tutorialStep"></span> Navigate to `team.yaml/0/.svg` to view the graph of the data for just the first team member.

 <figure>
 {{ svg framework-intro/src/public/team.yaml/0 }}